lake-wg/authz/draft-selander-ace-ake-authz.md

 ### Voucher {#voucher}

-The voucher is the output from the AEAD with empty plaintext and the following Additional Data:

-* voucher-type - indicating kind of voucher.
-* PK_A
-* G_X
-* CC
-* ID

-All parameters, except 'voucher-type', are as received in the voucher request (see {{r-as}}).
-As it is the output of the AEAD, the voucher is integrity protected between AAA server and device.
+The Voucher is essentially a Message Authentication Code binding the identity of the authenticator to the first message sent from the device in the LAKE protocol.

-'Voucher' is the 'ciphertext' of COSE_Encrypt0 (Section 5.2 of {{RFC8152}}) computed from the secret key k_rs, the nonce n_rs, with the following plaintext and external_aad (Section 5.3 of {{RFC8152}}):
+More specifically 'Voucher' is the 'ciphertext' of COSE_Encrypt0 (Section 5.2 of {{RFC8152}}) computed from the secret key k_rs, the nonce n_rs, with empty 'plaintext'

 ~~~~~~~~~~~
 plaintext =  nil
 ~~~~~~~~~~~

+and the following 'external_aad' (Section 5.3 of {{RFC8152}}):

 ~~~~~~~~~~~
 external_aad = [